ReconfigureIO/goblin/README.md

 ## TODO

-* Emit all AST nodes.
-* Ensure every node conforms to the above format.
+* Use JSON Schema to ensure well-formedness of the AST.
 * Pull in github.com/stretchr/testify for assertions and glog for logging.

-## Known Bugs
+## Known Issues

 * The built-in `make` and `new` functions can be shadowed.
 Since goblin expects `make` and `new` to take types as arguments, it will reject a shadowing as a syntax error.
-The chances of this happening in real code are pretty low, all things considered.
+The chances of this happening in real code are pretty low, as shadowing built-in functions is discouraged in real-world code.

 [coc]: http://contributor-covenant.org/version/1/4/